fossasia/pslab-scripts/README.md

 Please note that this routine is the only one that is executed on a normal (Linux) **PC, instead of the Raspberry Pi**, in order to abstract from any Raspi specific problems.

 1. Ensure that python3 is installed on your PC by running `python3 --version` in the terminal.
-In case there is no item found, install version 3.6 by `sudo apt-get install python3.6`.
+In case there is no item found, install version 3.6 by `sudo apt-get install python3.6` and reboot your system afterwards to ensure that everything is fully loaded.
-2. Install the pslab-python library on the PC by executing `sudo apt-get install pslab`.
+2. Install the pslab-python library on the PC by executing `pip3 install pslab`.
 3. Detach the PSLab and the corresponding sensor from the Raspberry Pi by removing the microUSB to microUSB cable between Raspi and PSLab.
 Instead connect the microUSB port of the PSLab to one of the PC's USB ports.
 4. Download the pslab-scripts library by running `sudo git clone https://github.com/fossasia/pslab-scripts.git`.